 Information about 'Extra-Curricular Activities' can be found on the school newsletter and the school website.
 As a school we use some of our P.E. grant to subsidise the sporting clubs.
-This has meant that we can run clubs at a reduced cost from £3.00 per session.
+This has meant that we can run clubs at a cost of £2.00 per session.
 We hope that this encourages parents to let children participate in a range of sporting activities throughout the year.